Form

 Form input

-The form input provides multiple different types of input controls.
+The form input provides multiple different types of input controls, such as text input, check boxes, radio buttons, drop-down menus or tables.

 Text input